matteo14c/HaploCoV/README.md

 `perl computeAF.pl --file linearDataSorted.txt ` (where linearDataSorted.txt is is the file with metadata in HaploCoV format) The output will be stored in the directory specified by --outdir (defaults to ./metadata), and will include:
 * allele frequency matrices for all the countries and macro-geographic areas (suffix \_AFOT.txt)
-* three files containing the lists of high frequency allele, showing a frequency above the user defined threshold for more that the timespan set by the usrer, at global (global_list.txt), macro-areas(area_list.txt) and country (country_list.txt) level
+* three files containing the lists of high frequency allele, showing a frequency above the user defined threshold for more that the timespan set by the user, at global (global_list.txt), macro-areas(area_list.txt) and country (country_list.txt) level.

 ### High frequency alleles files from the github repo
 Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of allele variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augment.pl.
 Please see Chiara et al 2022 for a detailed discussion of the implications.